 You will meet the driving instructor and then you’ll go into test conditions.
 Your driving instructor will most likely have a DL25 driving test report to mark on throughout the mock test.
 This is the official driving test report which the driving examiner will use on your driving test, so you’ll be able to get a good idea of exactly how you’ll be marked on the day.

 Your instructor may ask you to complete an eyesight test and some "show me, tell me" questions before you start the practical part of the driving test.
 They will then take you through the mock driving test, asking you to complete one or two manoeuvres, the independent driving assessment and possibly an emergency stop.

 Top tip: Book with Midrive to get your first driving lesson free!

 At the end of your mock driving test

-When you’ve finished the mock test and have parked up and secured the vehicle, the driving instructor will tell you whether you’ve passed or failed the mock driving test.
+When you’ve finished the mock test and have parked up and secured the vehicle, your driving instructor will tell you whether you’ve passed or failed the mock driving test.
 If you passed, well done!
-The driving instructor will take you through any minor faults you received and how you can improve for your actual driving test.
+Your instructor will take you through any minor faults you received and how you can improve for your actual driving test.

 If you failed, don’t worry, there’s still time to work on things before your driving test.
 Take all of the feedback the driving instructor gives you on board, and make sure you work on these things in your driving lessons leading up to your driving test.